LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 ```

 **Naming convention**
-Sequences names follow the convention used in many probe set and
+Sequences names follow the convention used in many probe sets for
-programs (e.g. Angio353, HybPiper, Captus, SECAPR).
-The name of a
+targeted sequencing and associated programs (e.g. Angio353, HybPiper,
-sequence is composed of the template sequence ID (generally identifying
+Captus, SECAPR).
+The name of a sequence is composed of the template
-the taxon from which the sequence initially come from, sometimes with
+sequence ID (generally identifying the taxon from which the sequence
-additional info) and the locus name separated by an hyphen,
+initially come from, sometimes with additional info) and the locus name
-e.g. `>template_sequence_ID-locusID`
+separated by an hyphen, e.g. `>template_sequence_ID-locusID`

 **Scripts**

 Every step of the cleaning process is presented and explained in detail
 below.
 The command are presented as if run in interactive mode.
 For some
 steps, the running time is long and was actually not achieved in
-interactive mode, but using `.sh` scripts on a computing cluster that
+interactive mode, but using `.sh` scripts ( scripts were run on a
-uses the SLURM manager (`sbatch` command).
-The `.sh` scripts are made
+computing cluster that uses the SLURM manager, `sbatch` command).
+The
-available here and a note is present at the beginning of each step
+`.sh` scripts are made available in this repository and a statement is
-specifying which script to refer to.
+present at the beginning of each step specifying which script to refer

-**Files to provide \[TO CHECK\]** custom_TS_correction.sh
-align_translated_to_ref_and_draw_consensus.R (add package dependency in
-dependency list) select_file_Myrtales.txt
-locus_matching_table_CUSTOM.csv
+to.

 **Dependencies**